 - Butter - Unsalted dairy butter or unsalted vegan butter, melted.

-- Greek yogurt - Whole Greek yogurt will give you a rich flavor as opposed to low-fat yogurt.
-Vegan Greek-style yogurt works well too!
+- Greek yogurt - Whole Greek yogurt or vegan Greek-style yogurt works well too!

-- Milk - Use whole milk or full-fat oat milk or cashew milk for a richer texture and taste.
+- Milk - Use whole milk, full-fat oat milk or cashew milk.

 - Oat flour - Spooned into measuring cup and leveled off for an accurate measure (gluten-free if applicable)